-We are a small, fully qualified, and enthusiastic deer management group operating across the south of England and Wales.
-We are committed to providing a quality service to landowners and observing best practise deer control.
+We are a small, fully qualified and insured, deer management group operating across the south of England and Wales.

 Southern Deer Services: responsible and committed deer management